dodokek/Hash-Table/README.md

 Environment info: I tested the program in the same room, with the same temperature.
 Battery settings weren't changing during the experiment.

-System info: Intel Core i5, 5th gen. Ноутбук Honor MagicBook 16 R5/16/512
+System info: Intel Core i5, 5th gen. Honor MagicBook 16 R5/16/512

 ### Ver.0 - no optimizations